usernamedinesh/RedStore/readme.md

 # manulayy if i added or change nay filed in db i just run only one

+- node prisma/mergeSchema.js

-npx prisma migrate dev --name add-refresh-token
+* npx prisma migrate dev --name add-otp-field =>(otp is the name of filed but i guess need to make optional)